DiscRoomFan36/tile_editor/README.md

 Just a Tile Editor, after I get down the basics, (see [todo's](#todos)), want to add extra features that I would want in a tile editor, (adding notes to tiles on the grid, adding notes to the tiles themselves, ect)

-The "Ethos" of this project, is that you make your tile edited thing in this program, and then when you save it, it's in a both: easily readable for humans format, and easily parsable for programmers format. aka why I use json.
+The "Ethos" of this project, is that you make your tile edited thing in this program, and then when you save it, it's in a both: easily readable for humans format, and easily parsable for programmers format.

-If you need a more compressed format, make a build pipeline.
+If you need a more compressed format, do it yourself.

 ## Quick Start